-The bill, H.B.
-No. 3447, proposes amendments to the Texas Labor Code regarding the minimum wage.
-It establishes a new minimum wage of not less than $18 per hour for employees, with provisions for adjustments based on inflation starting June 1, 2026.
-Specifically, the bill mandates that the minimum wage will be adjusted annually according to the consumer price index, ensuring that it keeps pace with inflation.
-Additionally, it allows for a comparison with the federal minimum wage, stipulating that employees must be paid the greater of the state minimum wage or the federal minimum wage plus 25 cents per hour.
+H.B.
+No. 3447 proposes amendments to the Texas Labor Code regarding the minimum wage.
+The bill establishes a new minimum wage of not less than $18 per hour for employees, with provisions for adjustments based on inflation starting June 1, 2026.
+Specifically, the bill mandates that the minimum wage will be adjusted annually according to the consumer price index for urban consumers, ensuring that the wage keeps pace with inflation.
+Additionally, it allows for a minimum wage that is either the established rate or the federal minimum wage plus 25 cents per hour, whichever is greater.

 Statutes affected: Introduced: Labor Code 62.051, Labor Code 62.151 (Labor Code 62)